kboy101222/RPG-Content-Creator/readme.md

 * If you edit an item and save your changes, you can no longer open the item editor
 * The export menu has no animation and opens rather jarringly
+* A lot of the text is white on a white background

 ## Notice